ccbt87/CS4110/README.md

 * For every '}' there must be a '{'
 * White space is the delimiter
 * Identifers can be anything other than '{' , '}' or any kind of white space
+* Since the test inputs don't contain the information that indicate whether a identifer is a declaration or not, the program assume:
+    1. If the identifer already exists in current or open scopes, it's not a declaration and will not be added to the Symbol Table.
+    2. If the identifer doesn't exist in current and open scopes, it's a declaration and will be added to the Symbol Table.

 ## Compile and Run
 Put hash.h, stack.h, source.c and testinput files in the same directory